perfidiousscript/greeter/README.md

 The most relevant files are 'app/controller/greetings_controller.rm',

 'app/models/greeting.rb' and the 'app/views/greetings' folder.
+JSON files

+are stored in the docs folder.

   Rails generally assumes that you have a db running,

 but since that seemed unnecessary for this project I had to do some non-standard

-stuff especially around pulling in the JSON files.
+stuff especially around modeling the data in the JSON files.

 Normally each guest and customer would be instantiated as an instance of their

-respective models and saved in the db,

-allowing them to be searched et c.
+respective models and saved in the db,allowing them to be searched et c.

 Since I could not save them to the db I was

 forced to reread them from json each time I needed to use them.